-The current elected officials and some of the appointed officials are:
+The current elected officials and some of the appointed officials of the city are:

-Official Title Term Beginning Term Ending Michael B. Coleman Mayor January 1, 2012 December 31, 2015 Paul R. Rakosky Director of Finance and Management August 1, 2009 Pleasure of Mayor Hugh J. Dorrian City Auditor January 1, 2010 December 31, 2013 Richard C. Pfeiffer, Jr. City Attorney January 1, 2010 December 31, 2013 Deborah Klie City Treasurer April 21, 2009 Pleasure of Council Andrea Blevins City Clerk June 30, 2003 Pleasure of Council David J. Irwin Secretary of Sinking April 1, 1999 Pleasure of Sinking Fund Trustees Andrew J. Ginther Council President January 1, 2012 December 31, 2015 Michelle M. Mills Member of Council January 1, 2012 December 31, 2015 Zachary M. Klein Member of Council January 1, 2012 December 31, 2015 Priscilla R. Tyson Member of Council January 1, 2010 December 31, 2013 Eileen Y. Paley Member of Council January 1, 2010 December 31, 2013 Hearcel F. Craig Member of Council January 1, 2012 December 31, 2015 A. Troy Miller Member of Council January 1, 2010 December 31, 2013
+Official Title Term Beginning Term Ending Andrew J. Ginther Mayor January 1, 2024 December 31, 2027 Kathy A. Owens Director of Finance and Management June 6, 2022 Pleasure of Mayor Megan N. Kilgore City Auditor January 1, 2022 December 31, 2025 Zach M. Klein City Attorney January 1, 2022 December 31, 2025 Deborah L. Klie City Treasurer April 21, 2009 Pleasure of Council Andrea Blevins City Clerk June 30, 2003 Pleasure of Council Shannon G. Hardin Council President January 1, 2024 December 31, 2027 Rob Dorans Council President Pro Tempore January 1, 2024 December 31, 2025 Nicholas J. Bankston Member of Council January 1, 2024 December 31, 2027 Lourdes Barosso de Padilla Member of Council January 1, 2024 December 31, 2027 Nancy Day-Achauer Member of Council January 1, 2024 December 31, 2027 Shayla D. Favor Member of Council January 1, 2024 December 31, 2025 Melissa Green Member of Council January 1, 2024 December 31, 2027 Emmanuel V. Remy Member of Council January 1, 2024 December 31, 2025 Christopher L. Wyche Member of Council January 1, 2024 December 31, 2025

 In addition to the elected officials and their administrative offices, a number of department heads within the City of Columbus are appointed by the Mayor or by supporting commissions.
-The Mayor's cabinet consists of the directors of the Departments of Finance and Management, Public Safety, Public Service, Technology, Human Resources, Civil Service, Development, Recreation and Parks, Public Health, Public Utilities, Building and Zoning Services, Community Relations and Equal Business Opportunity.
+The Mayor's cabinet consists of the heads of the Departments of Finance and Management, Public Safety, Public Service, Technology, Human Resources, Development, Recreation and Parks, Public Health, Public Utilities, Building and Zoning Services, and Neighborhoods, the Civil Service Commission, and the Offices of Diversity and Inclusion, Education, CelebrateOne, and Violence Prevention.
 Each director is responsible for the administration of his or her department and its respective divisions.
+The following page contains the organizational chart for the City of Columbus.